Freezing Rain

 - Frontal occlusion, or when a cold front overtakes a warm front, can trap cold air near the Appalachian Mountains.

-- Easterly flow from the Atlantic ocean holds cold air masses against the Appalachian mountains while warm, moist air masses flow over it.
+- Easterly flow from the Atlantic Ocean holds cold air masses against the Appalachian mountains while warm, moist air masses flow over it.
 This is also called cold air damming.

 An infographic describing how different types of precipitation form.
 Figure provided by the Northwest Indiana Weather Forecasting Office of the National Weather Service.